 The Kutiah Glacier in Pakistan holds the record for the fastest glacial surge.
 In 1953, it raced more than 12 kilometers (7.5 miles) in three months, averaging about 112 meters (367 feet) per day.

 Different measurements can determine the world's largest glaciers such its length, area, volume, or mass.
 Length and area are easily obtained from satellite imagery.
 Volume and mass are more difficult because thickness and density (for mass) cannot currently be calculated from satellites.

 Outside Antarctica, the largest glaciers are Malaspina-Seward Glacier in Alaska with an area of 3,363 square kilometers (1,298 square miles), followed by Wykeham Glacier South in the Canadian Arctic with an area of 3,176 square kilometers (1,226 square miles), and then Bering Glacier in Alaska with an area of 3,025 square kilometers (1,168 square miles).
-Although Bering glacier is the eighth largest glacier in the world by area, it is the longest in the world measuring 196 kilometers (122 miles) long (Machguth and Huss, 2014).
+Although Bering Glacier is the eighth largest glacier in the world by area, it is the longest in the world measuring 196 kilometers (122 miles) long.

 How much water does glacial ice hold?